Parliamentary.ai

 Overview

-This bill mandates the inclusion of British history in the National Curriculum for England at key stages 1, 2, and 3.
-It aims to ensure a comprehensive teaching of British history, encompassing socio-economic and geopolitical factors, within the education system.
+This bill mandates the inclusion of British history in the National Curriculum for England at all key stages (ages 5-16).
+The aim is to provide a comprehensive narrative of key events shaping British society and the state.

 Description

 The Teaching of British History in Schools Bill amends the Education Act 2002.
-Specifically, it inserts "British history" into the list of subjects to be taught in the National Curriculum at key stages 1, 2, and 3.
+Specifically, it inserts "British history" into the list of subjects required to be taught within the National Curriculum for England at Key Stages 1, 2, and 3.

-The bill defines "British history" as the history of the socio-economic and geopolitical development of British society and the state.
-The teaching must provide a comprehensive narrative of key events affecting the British Isles.
+The bill defines "British history" as encompassing the socio-economic and geopolitical development of British society and the state.
+The teaching must present a comprehensive narrative of key events affecting the British Isles.

 Government Spending